sebastiancarlos/yas-qwin/README.md

 - Not as diverse as could be yet.
 It do be a fierce CLI though.
 - Might toss an "AYY LMAO" at you, for that's its way of saying "Under construction."
+- Not all the SQL commands are supported. `SELECT`, `INSERT` and `UPDATE` are actually quite hard to implement.
+They are the main villains of the YAS-QWIN dev team, AYY LMAO.

 ## Disclaimer